 Opening up to another separated father may be outside your comfort zone, but it is the best way to gain perspective.
 You will have the chance to see how others have handled this transition and whether the experience was good or bad, which will help you find your own best path.

 If you don't know any non-custodial fathers with this kind of experience, find a fathers' support group near you.

 Have a Great Life Outside of Your Family

-Your children need their father to be a positive, fun and loving influence in their life.
-While they should also have a good relationship with a stepfather, the best thing you can do is to be their real dad, to live up to your obligations and to be a positive and upbeat part of their lives.
+Your children need their father to be a positive, fun, and loving influence on their lives.
+While they should also have a good relationship with a stepfather, the best thing you can do is to be their real dad, live up to your obligations, and to be a positive and upbeat part of their lives.